DaaneshB/IPS/README.md

 ```

 ### Secure Shutdown
-Press `Ctrl+C` to gracefully stop the IPS.
+Press `Ctrl+C` to stop the IPS.
 Statistics will be displayed:
 ```
 ============================================================
 IPS SHUTDOWN - PERFORMANCE SUMMARY